-Tortillas are a favorite in our house.
-We enjoy them in so many ways: traditionally with meat, salsa, and salad; vegetarian, with cheese, salad greens and salsa; or just with cheese; or even with some apple butter as a sweet treat.
+Homemade whole wheat flour tortillas are a favorite in our house.
+We enjoy them in so many ways: traditionally as tortillas with filling made from mushrooms, sweet potatoes, or beans, topped with salsa, greens and cheese (we prefer nut cheese); or topped with some pizza ingredients as a thin and instant pizza crust; or even with some apple butter as a sweet treat.
 Yum yum!

 We love them homemade, not just because they are more healthy (and they are), but more so because they are so irresistibly delicious.
 You will never buy Tortillas again.

 I like to make 20+ at a time, and freeze the leftovers.
 Yes, homemade tortillas freeze very well.
-To reheat I often put some cheese between two frozen tortillas and put them in the oven for 5-10 minutes, till the cheese melts.
+To reheat I often put the tortillas into a plate and cover with another plate, and place the plates on top of a hot pan or pot.
+Reheating in the oven is possible too, but they tend to dry out more.

-Now if this all sounds to scientific for you, all you need to know is that it tastes great.
+Now if this all sounds to scientific for you, all you need to know is that it’s good for you and tastes great.
 More nutrients simply means more taste.
 You can buy Kamut at many places or order online from Breadtopia.

 If you are into making homemade Tortillas more often, it is so worth it to get yourself a Tortilla press.
 We love our Victoria Cast Iron Tortilla Press.

 Tortilla presses do not only work with corn tortillas, they also work great for Kamut flour tortillas.
 It makes the job so much easier and saves time, too.